CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 #### SYS.2.1.M8 Hedging the boot process

 When booting from removable media or installing third-party software, not only can security settings be bypassed, but the IT system can also become infected with malicious programs.
 In addition, malicious programs can also intervene in the boot process.
-Those responsible should counteract these threats through appropriate organizational or technical security measures.
+Those responsible should counteract these risks by appropriate organizational or technical security measures.
 For this purpose, there are various procedures which are described concretely in the implementation notes of the block SYS.3.4 Mobile data carriers:

 * Removal of drives
 * Locking drives